NikhilVemula1/blog/src/content/blog/first-post.md

 ---
 title: Getting Started with Astro
 date: 2025-05-01
-excerpt: Learn the basssssics of Astro for building fast blogs.
+excerpt: Learn the basics of Astro for building fast blogs.
+category: python
 ---
 # Getting Started with Astro
-Astro is a modern staticcccc site generator that makes building blogs easy and fast.
+Learn how to set up a blog using Astro, with a focus on Python-related projects.